 There are several ways to make the process of salary negotiating effective.
 Start by taking a good look at your own salary requirements as well as developing an understanding of what your skills are worth in the current employment market.

 - Research salary ranges before you begin the interviewing process.
 Contact the professional association, which represents your career field for salary information.
-Salary range information is available from several sources i.e.: the labor office, professional journals, the Bureau of Labor Statistics or on the Internet etc.
+Salary range information is available from several sources i.e.: the labour office, professional journals, the Bureau of Labor Statistics or on the Internet etc.

 - Look at your monthly cash requirements.
-Keep in mind that your paycheck after taxes is approximately 30% less then your gross monthly salary.
+Keep in mind that your paycheck after taxes is approximately 30% less than your gross monthly salary.
 Factor fringe benefits into your calculations.
 Include savings and contingencies in your budget planning.
 (You do not need to tell anyone your salary requirement.
-It only provides you a foundation on which to make decisions.)
+It only provides you with a foundation on which to make decisions.)

 - Enter the salary negotiation portion of your job interview with a firm understanding of your skills and what they are worth to different segments of the economy and in a variety of industrial settings.